JuseTiZ/RDH_mutation_analysis/scripts/README.md

 ## Overview

-This directory includes ensential scripts that used to generate or process data.

-File paths in example usages were provided just for reference, please modify the path to the files in your filesystem.
+This directory contains essential scripts used to generate, process, and analyze data for this project.
+Each script is documented individually with example commands and parameter explanations.

+> **Note:**
+> Example file paths provided in the usage examples are **for reference only**.
+Please adjust them according to your own filesystem structure.

-If you countered problems while using these scripts or doubts outside these provided scripts, please contact via e-mail jiangzj6@mail2.sysu.edu.cn or open issue on https://github.com/JuseTiZ/RDHGs_mutation_analysis/issues.
+If you encounter any issues while running these scripts or have questions beyond the scope of the provided documentation, please reach out via **[e-mail](mailto:jiangzj6@mail2.sysu.edu.cn)** or open an **[issue on GitHub](https://github.com/JuseTiZ/RDHGs_mutation_analysis/issues)**.

 ### associate_run.py